OsirisML/OsirisML/README.md

 https://xgboost.readthedocs.io/en/stable/

+**Additional Steps**

+5. Mine for optimal parameters specific to the .csv file with `param_finder_xgboost_from_csv.py`.
+Note there is an alternative param miner script that takes 4 .npy files as input instead of a single .csv.

+-> Modify the param_grid to specify the parameters to mine for.
+See `https://xgboost.readthedocs.io/en/stable/parameter.html` for all parameters.

+6. Retrain model on additional CSV data with `model/trainmodel.py`.
+Run `python3 model/trainmodel.py` for usage.

+7. Test a model on unseen CSV data.
+Run `python3 testmodel.py` for usage.

+-> This is how you would actually use a model to **passively** identify operating systems on unseen data.
+The PCAP data would need to be transformed into a .csv with `./preprocessing/process_pcap.sh`, which shows usage.

 # Results with CIC-IDS2017 Dataset

-Replicating section 5.2 with xgboost saw an Accuracy score of 74.38% with an F1 Score of 75.48%
+Replicating section 5.2 with xgboost saw an Accuracy score of **84.91%** with an F1 Score of **82.96%**

+This was run on *Friday-Working-Hours.pcap* from `http://205.174.165.80/CICDataset/CIC-IDS-2017/Dataset/CIC-IDS-2017/PCAPs/`, which is a 8.2 gb PCAP file.

+Data split: 80% Training/validation, 20% testing.

 To create the appropriate labels use tcpdump to separate the source IP addresses into 13 separate `.pcap` files, then run the label generation script provided in the paper above.

-Here is the table provided by University of New Brunswick:
+Here is the table provided by University of New Brunswick, which is are the default OSes in `preprocessing/tcp_dump.sh`:
 - Web server 16 Public: 192.168.10.50, 205.174.165.68
 - Ubuntu server 12 Public: 192.168.10.51, 205.174.165.66
 - Ubuntu 14.4, 32B: 192.168.10.19